-Obesity is diagnosed by determining the BMI (see Obesity and the Metabolic Syndrome: Obesity).
+Obesity is diagnosed by determining the BMI (see see Obesity).
 The BMI does not take race, sex, and age into consideration.
 It also does not distinguish between lean and fat tissue.
 Thus, some people have a high BMI because they have excess muscle (for example, if they are body builders), but they are not considered obese.
 Conversely, some people have a normal weight but a high percentage of body fat, which is unhealthy.
 Therefore, if doctors are unsure whether a high BMI is due to muscle or excessive fat, they determine body composition (the percentage of body fat and muscle).
-Body composition can be determined using dual-energy x-ray absorptiometry (DEXA), which is also used to check for bone loss, or by bioelectric impedance, which can be done in a doctor's office (see Overview of Nutrition: Fat Versus Lean: Body Composition).
+Body composition can be determined using dual-energy x-ray absorptiometry (DEXA), which is also used to check for bone loss, or by bioelectric impedance, which can be done in a doctor's office (see Fat Versus Lean: Body Composition).
 The percentage of body fat can also be estimated by measuring skinfold thickness (usually over the triceps, at the back of the upper arm) and the circumference of the upper arm.
 The skinfold is the skin and layer of fat under it that is obtained by pinching the skin.

 Typically, blood tests are done.
 Blood sugar (glucose) is measured to check for prediabetes or diabetes, and cholesterol and other fat levels are measured to check for high cholesterol and other abnormal fat levels.
 Doctors also measure blood pressure to check for high blood pressure (hypertension).
 These tests help doctors determine whether people have metabolic syndrome (which includes all three disorders).